|

 I reshaped my LED by filing it.

-Filing the LED also created a translucent surface which diffuses the light so that it is no longer beaming me in the eyes while I’m trying to see the keyboard.
+Filing the LED also created a translucent surface which diffuses the light so it's no longer beaming me in the eyes while I'm trying to look at the keyboard.

 Controller Port Caps

-I have heard a few claims that people have accidentally destroyed C64's simply by touching the pins of the controller ports while the power is on.
-I would hate such demise.
+I have heard that people have destroyed C64's by simply touching the pins of the controller ports while the power is on.
+I would hate for my C64 to encounter such demise.

 The controller port D-SUB connectors are recessed in the keyboard enclosure.
 Normal D-SUB caps will not fit without a little trimming.